 Antipasti and vino rosso

 As this small remote village is a popular destination for tourists, there exist a few restaurants where you can get a meal.

 We sat here for a while.
 Antipasti and a glass of vino rosso helped us make our way back to the agriturismo.

 The biking day was the last day on our agriturismo holiday in Tuscany.
 The days had passed quickly and it was time to say goodbye, arrivederci.
-Hope to be back one day!

 More about Tuscany